mambucodev/my-website/content/_index.md

 ## Credits

 This is honestly the most important part for me.
-I really love the way the website looks, and that's all thanks to [Daudix](https://daudix.one/) for his beautiful theme [Duckquill](https://duckquill.daudix.one/).
+I really love the way the website looks, and that's all thanks to [Daudix](https://daudix.one/) for his beautiful theme: [Duckquill](https://duckquill.daudix.one/).

 He helped me a lot with the customization, and with the things I didn't understand about [Zola](https://www.getzola.org/).